manfredbork/receipt_recognition/README.md

     - optimizerVerticalTolerance (int): pixel tolerance for alignment.
     - optimizerTotalTolerance (double): amount tolerance when matching totals.
     - optimizerEwmaAlpha (double): smoothing for order learning.
+    - optimizerUnrecognizedProductName (string) — the default name used when a product line cannot be confidently recognized.

 ⚠️ Note: Changing tuning parameters directly affects scan behavior and result quality; adjust them only if you know what you’re doing.
 For most users, the defaults provide the best balance of accuracy, stability, and performance.